Spruill Conservation Farm

 con hab work access badge

 Since 1914, the Spruill Family has cherished this land, where generations have cultivated diverse crops and fostered strong community ties.
-The property serves as an outdoor classroom, where visitors can reconnect with nature, explore ecological wonders, and learn about the region's cultural history.
+The property serves as an outdoor classroom, where visitors can reconnect with nature, explore ecological wanders, and learn about the region’s cultural history.
 From the scent of peanuts in harvest to the joy of wading in the waters of the Albemarle Sound, Unique Places to Save is committed to preserving these experiences for future generations.

 120